Skip to main content

 The words ‘telemedicine’ and ‘telehealth’ are often used interchangeably, but this is a common misconception.
 Let’s take a closer look at each of these terms and define the difference between them.

-Telemedicine refers to the use of telecommunications to provide remote clinical services.
+Telemedicine refers to the use of telecommunications to provide remote healthcare services.
 Telemedicine software is often used for real-time two-way communication between the healthcare provider and another provider or patient.

 • Provider-to-provider telemedicine: A range of providers, such as physicians and licensed clinical social workers, leverage electronic communications to receive guidance and support, and/or to synchronise with other healthcare providers on case management.